Roberto Bautista Agut: 2023: Adelaide finalist

+2024: 400th career win, 12th title, back to top 50

+At the ATP 250 2024 Qatar ExxonMobil Open, he replaced top seed and defending champion Daniil Medvedev who pulled at the last minute, as an emergency substitution (ES), as he was a former two-times champion at this tournament.
+He qualified for the main draw at the 2024 Miami Open.

+He recorded his 400th career win at the 2024 Barcelona Open Banc Sabadell over lucky loser Andrea Vavassori in the second round.
+He became the 13th active player and also the 13th Spaniard in the Open Era to reach the milestone.

+Bautista Agut won his 12th ATP Tour singles title at the European Open in Antwerp, Belgium, in October, defeating Jiří Lehečka in the final.
+As a result he returned to the top 50 in the rankings at world No. 45 on 21 October 2024.
+His good form continued in Basel where he upset second seed Casper Ruud in three sets.

 Playing style

 Bautista Agut is a counterpuncher with a decent all-around game.
 He is able to play offensively with his forehand but thrives off his defensive ability with his consistency and quickness around the court.
 He has a clean flat strike on both sides and his game is better suited for hard courts (as compared to many of his Spanish compatriots).
 On the forehand, which is by far his primary weapon, he uses close to an Eastern which allows him a flat hit (instead of the whipping spin hit by Nadal).
 His backhand is easily the weaker wing and the side opponents look to target.
 His serve lacks pace but can create decent angles and slice.

 He is known for his "no-frills" style of play grounded in consistency and precision, rather than pure power and shotmaking.
 However, the lack of variety in his game could also be considered a weakness.